percona/pbm-docs/docs/features/physical.md

 !!! important

-    Make sure that you know what encryption key was used and store it as this key is required for the restore.
+    Make sure that you know what encryption key was used and store it, as this key is required for the restore.

 To restore the encrypted data from the backup, do the following: